-Rights: Control what operations administrators are permitted to perform.
+Rights: Control of what operations administrators are permitted to perform.
 By default, the owner is given specific rights including the right to add other administrators.
-The rights vary based on what is being administered (groups, destinations, identities).
+The rights vary based on what is being administered (groups, destinations, tags, identities).

-Manage details: Allows editing of name and properties of a group or destination.
+Edit basic info: Allows editing of name and properties of a group or destination.

 Moderate posts: Allows administrator to moderate (accept/reject) posts made by individuals with Submit posts to moderator rights.

 Post to/for...: Allows posting of events, deadlines and announcements to the group, destination, tag or as the identity.